 I really liked Fusion for the high level of Brazilian Jiu-Jitsu training, the friendly environment, the friends I made, and the great culture of the club.

 Here are my latest posts on combat sports gym reviews from around the world, vocabulary for training in other languages, and other resources.
 If you’d like to have me visit and see your gym, please contact me — I love visiting new places and making new friends through combat sports.

 Fusion Fight and Fitness in a Nutshell

 In a nutshell, Fusion Fight and Fitness is a martial arts gym / school.
-You can do both Brazilian Jiu-Jitsu Muay Thai.
+When I went there, you could do Brazilian Jiu-Jitsu Muay Thai.
 These days, they’ve expanded to include boxing as well as MMA.

 And even though Fusion sends out lots of competitors to regional competitions in both Jiu-Jitsu and Muay Thai, it doesn’t send out people to MMA competitions (where you may do some striking, then a take down, then get a sub via a choke or lock).